masudrana2070/fresh-food-assignment/README.md

 ####
 Then create a private route in Admin panel and login panel in order to add product.
 ####
 I also put private route in the home menu **##BUY NOW** button so that it will login and then go to the check out option.
-The checkout section is not working properly.
-Because it shows only ID not the product name or price.
+The checkout section is  working properly.